Belarusian resistance movement

 Belarusian resistance movement are the resistance movements on the territory of contemporary Belarus.

+Context

-Wars in the area - Great Northern War and the War of the Polish Succession - damaged its economy further.
+Wars in the area - Great Northern War and the War of the Polish Succession - damaged its economy.
 In addition, Russian armies raided the Polish–Lithuanian Commonwealth under the pretext of the returning of fugitive peasants.
 By mid-18th century their presence in the lands of modern Belarus became almost permanent.

 The last attempt to save the Commonwealth's independence was a Polish–Belarusian–Lithuanian national uprising of 1794 led by Tadeusz Kościuszko, however it was eventually quenched.

 Eventually by 1795 Poland was partitioned by its neighbors.
-Thus a new period in Belarusian history started, with all its lands annexed by the Russian Empire, in a continuing endeavor of Russian tsars of "gathering the Rus lands" started after the liberation from the Tatar yoke by Grand Duke Ivan III of Russia.
+Thus a new period in Belarusian history started, with all its lands annexed by the Russian Empire, in a continuing endeavor of Russian tsars of "Gathering of the Russian lands" started after the liberation from the Tatar yoke by Grand Duke Ivan III of Russia.